Pedal kayaking is fun! It can be exciting or adventurous, and it can even be relaxing depending on what the buyer is looking for.

 - The kayak is light but the extra fishing gear makes it heavier.
 If you’re not getting the kayak for fishing, you don’t have to worry about t since you can forego the fishing gear.

-- The propeller drive system is an advanced feature but it's not ideal for shallow water bodies.
+- The propeller drive system is an advanced feature but it’s not ideal for shallow water bodies.
 Logs and kelps may destroy the propeller.
 The weeds may also get stuck within the propeller.
-Not forgetting that the propeller may not be environmental friendly since it destroys the lilies.
-To avoid such as scenarios, it would be better to get the mirage drive kayaks by Hobie, especially those with kick back fins.
+Not forgetting that the propeller may not be environmentally friendly since it destroys the lilies.
+To avoid such scenarios, it would be better to get the mirage drive kayaks by Hobie, especially those with kickback fins.

 - Rigging the kayak for fishing is quite complicated and takes time.
 If you’re always in a hurry, this may be disappointing you.